The Vic Hislop Shark Show Display

 Local businesses and also the Community have donated towards the purchase and it is now mounted in the Historical Village next to the Fishing Shed in the rear area.

-A plaque acknowledging donations over $100 will be erected along with the shark once acquired.
+A plaque acknowledging donations over $100 has been erected along with the large shark.